diwise/diwise.github.io/site/content/getting-started/_index.md

 menuPre = "<i class='fas fa-wrench'></i> "
 +++

-Information om hur du enklast kommer igång.
+Information on how to get started.